akka/akka/akka-docs/src/main/paradox/interaction-patterns-typed.md

 # Typed Actor Interaction Patterns

-Interacting with an Actor in Akka Typed is done through an @scala[`ActorRef[T]`]@java[`ActorRef<T>`] where `T` is the type of messages the actor accepts, also known as "protocol".
+Interacting with an Actor in Akka Typed is done through an @scala[`ActorRef[T]`]@java[`ActorRef<T>`] where `T` is the type of messages the actor accepts, also known as the "protocol".
 This ensures that only the right kind of messages can be sent to an actor and also ensures no access to the Actor instance internals is available to anyone else but the Actor itself.

 Message exchange with Actors follow a few common patterns, let's go through each one of them.